microsoft/botframework-solutions/docs/_docs/skills/tutorials/create-skill/csharp/4-provision-your-azure-resources.md

     resourceGroup | The name for your Azure resource group.
 Default value is the name parameter. | **No** location | The region for your Azure resource group and default location for all Azure services unless otherwise specified in ARM template parameters. | **Yes** appId | The application ID for the Azure Active Directory App required by your bot registration.
-If not provided, a new app registration will be created. | **No** appPassword | The password for the Azure Active Directory App required by your bot registration.
+If not provided, a new app registration will be created. | **No** appPassword | The password for the [Azure Active Directory App](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview) that will be used by your bot for authentication purposes.
 It must be at least 16 characters long, contain at least 1 special character, and contain at least 1 numeric character.
 If using an existing app, this must be the existing password. | **Yes** createLuisAuthoring | Indicates whether a new LUIS authoring resource should be created.
 If **false**, luisAuthoringKey parameter must be provided. | **Yes** luisAuthoringKey | Key for existing LUIS Authoring Key resource.
 No required if **createAuthoringResource** set to true. | **No** luisAuthoringRegion | The authoring region for your LUIS account.
 Review the [LUIS regions](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-regions) documentation for more information. | **Yes**